CALL THE

 Violent behaviour from patients, clients, family members and members of the public has somehow been accepted as part of our normal work environment.
 But no form of workplace violence is acceptable.

-must be reported to your supervisor and investigated.
+All incidents of violence must be reported to your supervisor and investigated.

-Under current OH&S regulations, a risk assessment must be performed wherever a risk of violence exists.
+Under current OHS regulations, a risk assessment must be performed wherever a risk of violence exists.
 Employers must create procedures, policies and work environment arrangements to eliminate or minimize the risk.
 Employers must also educate, train and supervise workers in order to prevent injuries from violence.